deepasarojam-2024/UC-Berkeley-ML-AI/Capstone-Project/readme.md

   - **Correlation with Ratings**: The sentiment scores were correlated with user ratings to validate the accuracy of the recommendation system.
   - **Improvement Insights**: Sentiment analysis provided actionable insights into product improvement and user satisfaction, allowing for more personalized recommendations.

-A peak at the Product Review
+A Peak at the Product Review using WordCloud

 ![](https://imgur.com/5sYgUTZ.png)

 When evaluating the performance of machine learning models, especially recommender systems, several criteria beyond accuracy score are considered to provide a comprehensive assessment.
 These criteria include: